stuffbymax/sysi/README.md

-# the install script have a some problems i am fixing it

  # people who would prefer to stay anonymous that helped.
  - mz provided get_percentage stuff and set -u set -e set -o pipefail
  - sy pointed that storage % was on right